benghguthrie/MicrobiomeProteins/README.md

 # If you are using a Mac, you can open Cytoscape with the following command:
 system2('open', args=c('-a', 'Cytoscape.app'))

-# If you are using a PC, try the command above.
-If it doesn't work, you can open Cytoscape like you would any other program.
+# If you are using a PC, try the command above or you can open Cytoscape like you would any other program.
 ```

 Check that you are connected to Cytoscape